 The plugin version manages to replicate all the features that were present in the Gates STA-Level compressor with the addition of a few more features for better efficiency and controllability.
 These included:

-- Input-Output link: the original hardware did not feature a “threshold” parameter which is a vital control in compressors.
-The plugin version is the same, but the developers added a “Link” button which linked both the input and output gain knobs in order to keep the volume levelled even after boosting the input signal which maintains a steady compression.
+The original hardware did not feature a “threshold” parameter which is a vital control in compressors.
+The plugin version is the same, but the developers added a “Link” button that linked both the input and output gain knobs in order to keep the volume levelled even after boosting the input signal which maintains a steady compression.

-- Advanced sidechain controls: the plugin by Arturia features a sidechain advanced panel which consists of advanced sidechain controls as well as an SSL-style EQ which were not present back in the 50s.
+The plugin by Arturia features a sidechain advanced panel that consists of advanced sidechain controls as well as an SSL-style EQ which were not present back in the 50s.

 - Highly accurate modelling of the tube electronic path present in the original hardware.
 This was done using Arturia’s state-of-the-art TAE® analog modelling